-This method invokes navigation to the OrderDetailViewModel, passing an Order instance that represents the order that the user selected on the ProfileView page.
+This method invokes navigation to the OrderDetailViewModel, passing an Order instance that represents the order the user selected on the ProfileView page.
 When the NavigationService class creates the OrderDetailView, the OrderDetailViewModel class is instantiated and assigned to the view's BindingContext.
 After navigating to the OrderDetailView, the InternalNavigateToAsync method executes the InitializeAsync method of the view's associated view model.

-The InitializeAsync method is defined in the ViewModelBase class as a method that can be overridden.
+The InitializeAsync method is defined in the ViewModelBase class as an overridable method.
 This method specifies an object argument that represents the data to be passed to a view model during a navigation operation.
-Therefore, view model classes that want to receive data from a navigation operation provide their own implementation of the InitializeAsync method to perform the required initialization.
+Therefore, view model classes that want to receive data from a navigation operation provide their own implementation of the InitializeAsync method, to perform the required initialization.
 The following code example shows the InitializeAsync method from the OrderDetailViewModel class: